AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 - `asset_id`: Unique identifier(s) for the data asset
 - `asset_name`: Human-readable name(s) of the data asset
 - `file_location`: Specific file path(s) when using file extension filtering
+- `distributed_parameters`: Serialized `AnalysisSpecification` paramters to run on each data asset

 ## Integration with Analysis Workflows